moodle/devdocs/docs/apis/commonfiles/version.php/index.md

     types={["integer"]}
 />

-The requires key specifies the minimum version of Moodle core requiresf or this plugin to function.
+The requires key specifies the minimum version of Moodle core requires for this plugin to function.
 It is _not_ possible to install the plugin on an earlier version of Moodle.

 Moodle core's version number is defined in the `version.php` file located in the Moodle root directory.